Daniel-Diaz/hatex-guide/README.md

 To build the guide, first you need to install the library.

+## Installing from Hackage

+Using _cabal_ you can install the library directly from Hackage.

+    $ cabal install hatex-guide

+The installed package includes a small library which exports a function called `writeGuide`.
+This function has a parameter indicating the format of the output.
+For example, `writeGuide LaTeX` will write the output in the current directory in LaTeX format.
+Read the package documentation to know about the supported formats.

+Once the package is installed, run GHCi and run the following session.

+    $ import Text.LaTeX.Guide
+    $ writeGuide LaTeX

+## Installing HEAD version

 Run the following commands to download and install the HEAD version. _Requires git and cabal_.

     $ git clone git@github.com:Daniel-Diaz/hatex-guide.git